Page created on June 3, 2021. Last updated on April 6, 2022 at 13:16

 Primary progressive type is the worst subtype, in which the patient has no remission of the symptoms but rather continuous progression and worsening.

-Some cases or relapsing-remitting type may progress into secondary progressive type, where the patient stops having remissions and instead have continuous progression.
+Some cases of relapsing-remitting type may progress into secondary progressive type, where the patient stops having remissions and instead have continuous progression.

-The first symptom is usually those of optic or retrobulbar neuritis, which appears as unilaterally impaired vision and retrobulbar pain.
+The first symptoms are usually those of optic or retrobulbar neuritis, which appears as unilaterally impaired vision and retrobulbar pain.